 Publisher has the right of final approval of Author's manuscript.
 Publisher may assign an editor to work with Author in making revisions.
 The Author will be notified prior to any and all substantial changes, which will be made only with the Author's approval and participation...Publisher may make corrections of typographical errors without Author's consent.

 If the complete manuscript for the Work delivered by the Author is not acceptable to the Publisher, the Publisher shall give the Author a written request for changes and revisions for such work...After the Work has been accepted by the Publisher, no material changes may be made in such Work without the Author's approval.
 However, the Publisher may copyedit the Work in accordance with its standards of punctuation, spelling, capitalization and usage.
 The Publisher shall send the copyedited manuscript to the Author, who shall make any revisions and corrections and return it within two weeks of receipt.

-The Publisher will make no major alterations to the Work's text or title without the Author's written approval.
-The Publisher reserves the right to make minor copy-editing changes.What's common in all these clauses: the author's consent is required before serious changes are made.
+The Publisher will make no alterations to the Work’s text or title without the Author’s written approval in e-mail or hardcopy.
+The Publisher reserves the right to make minor copyediting changes to conform the style of the text to its customary form and usage.What's common in all these clauses: the author's consent is required before serious changes are made.

 Obviously, with even the best contract language, things can go wrong.
-Really devious publishers can always argue semantics to justify their bad behavior--for instance, what's a "major" change?
-You might think it's hacking 25,000 words out of your novel; the publisher might claim to disagree.
-(All the more reason to research the publisher before you submit to make sure it's a professional operation.)
-But if you sign a contract that doesn't protect your rights in the editing process, you are really vulnerable.
+But if you sign a contract that doesn't protect your rights in the editing process, you are really making yourself vulnerable.
 Just another reason to be smart and careful out there.